Find answers about using Drumr.

 The count-in plays metronome clicks before the score starts to help you lock in to the tempo and get ready to play.
 Toggle it with ⏱ in the top toolbar.

-While playing a library score, tap ★ in the top toolbar.
+While playing a score, tap ★ in the top toolbar.
 A filled star means the score is favorited, an outlined star means it is not.

 While viewing a score, tap the pencil icon in the bottom-right corner to open a notes sheet.
 Your notes are saved automatically when you close the sheet.